fanoframework/fanoframework.github.io/working-with-request/index.md

 lastLogin := jsonRequest.getParsedBodyParam('login.lastLogin');
 ```

-The process of wrapping original request as `TJsonRequest` is implemented in `TJsonContentTypeMiddleware` middleware.
-When you attach this middleware to a route, everytime application receive method `POST`, `PUT`, `PATCH` or `DELETE` with `Content-Type` header set to `application/json`, original request will be wrapped inside `TJsonRequest`.
+The process of wrapping original request as `TJsonRequest` is implemented in `TJsonContentTypeMiddleware` middleware ([View TJsonContentTypeMiddleware source](https://github.com/fanoframework/fano/blob/master/src/Middleware/BuiltIns/JsonContentTypeMiddlewareImpl.pas)).
+.
+When you attach this middleware to a route, everytime application receive method `POST`, `PUT`, `PATCH` or `DELETE` with `Content-Type` header set to `application/json`, original request will be wrapped inside `TJsonRequest` ([View TJsonRequest source](https://github.com/fanoframework/fano/blob/master/src/Http/Request/JsonRequestImpl.pas)).

 To register this middleware, use `TJsonContentTypeMiddlewareFactory` class.